 It’s a good idea to bring an umbrella to a conference if you think there’s a chance you might need it, whether that’s because of the weather, the sun, or any other reason.

 Attending a conference is a professional setting, & arriving drenched can make you look disheveled & unprofessional.
-Carrying an umbrella shows that you are prepared for the possibility of inclement weather.
+Carrying an umbrella shows that you are prepared for inclement weather.
 Pic Courtesy: Freepik

 If the weather forecast predicts rain, you’ll want to bring an umbrella to keep yourself dry.
 If you’re attending a conference in a warm climate, consider bringing an umbrella to provide shade and protect yourself from the sun.
 Some people also like to carry an umbrella as an accessory to their formal attire to make a statement.